lu-cs-sde/codeprober/README.md

 ./build.sh
 ```

-This will generate `Codeprober.jar`.
+This will generate `codeprober.jar`.

 Release builds are performed via releases in Github.
 Create a new release and publish it.
-Within a few minutes, a Github action runner (`.github/workflows/release-build.yml`) will push a freshly built and tested `CodeProber.jar` to your release.
+Within a few minutes, a Github action runner (`.github/workflows/release-build.yml`) will push a freshly built and tested `codeprober.jar` to your release.
 If no jar file is pushed, then the release build failed.
 Please look at the action runner log to debug why.
 Release builds can be retried by editing the release in any way.